Wrexham: Club history

 They do proudly claim that the Racecourse Ground is the oldest international stadium in the world having hosted the Welsh national team in 1877, the side’s first international game which they lost to Scotland.

-It was not until 1921 that they became founder members of the Football League’s Third Division North where they proudly remained for nearly four decades.
+In 1921 they became founder members of the Football League Third Division North where they remained for nearly four decades.

 During this time they did achieve what remains their club record attendance as 34,445 souls packed in to the Racecourse to see Manchester United‘s Busby Babes win 5-0 in an FA Cup fourth round tie in 1957.

-There was European success in this part of North Wales during this time with the club qualifying for the European Cup Winners’ Cup by virtue of winning the Welsh Cup.
+There were European adventures in North Wales during this part of the club’s history as fairly regular success in the Welsh Cup gained qualification for the European Cup Winners’ Cup.
 Their best effort came in 1975-76 when they reached the quarter-finals of the competition, going out to the eventual winners Belgian champions Anderlecht.

 Indeed, cup competitions make up some of the proudest moments of Wrexham’s history with an FA Cup win over top flight champions Arsenal in 1992 among the more memorable nights seen at the club.
 A thunderous free-kick from former Manchester United and Chelsea winger Mickey Thomas that evening regularly makes an appearance on TV when an FA Cup giant-killing is on the cards.